 I would pray for the strength to say them, but I don’t know if I could have found it.

 But what I do know is that God helped those family members find those words.
 His Holy Spirit came into them, and gave them the strength to stand in that courtroom, to confront that man, and to speak forgiveness.

 Where was God is this?

-Until I came to church this morning, I didn’t know how the events of this week tied to today’s gospel.
-I though they had no connection.
+Until I came to church this morning, I had no idea how this week’s events in Charleston tied to today’s gospel.
+I thought they had no connection.
 But then, together, we read out the scheduled Prayer for the Week:

 “God our defender, storms rage about us and cause us to be afraid.
 Rescue your people form despair, deliver your sons and daughters from fear, and preserve us from all unbelief…”

 Those words were true for the people on that boat in the middle of the storm on the Sea of Galilee 2,000 years ago.
 They were true for the people in that courtroom in South Carolina this past Friday.
 And they are true for us, in this church, today.

 Thanks be to God.